VCityTeam/UD-Viz/UDV-Core/src/Utils/3DTiles/3DTilesUtils.md

 ### `getTilesBuildingInfo(layer, tbi)` - Gets or update the TBI

 This function is either used to create a TBI for the 3DTiles layer, exploring each displayed tile, or to update an existing TBI by exploring the displayed tiles that have not been visited.

-### `searchBuildingInfo(layer, buildingId)` - Gets building information from its ID

-This function gets building information from its ID.
-It searches in every displayed tile of the layer to find the matching building ID.
-It is quite inefficient, so if you need to access building information often, constructing a TBI and accessing its properties is faster.

 ### `colorBuilding(layer, buildingInfo, color)` - Colors a building